hopchouinard/Claraforge/why-it-works/META-SecondBrainManifesto.md

 # Second Brain Manifesto – Because One Brain Is So Last Century

-> *If your neurons are the hardware, Claraverse is the cloud‑sync that turns your lone skull into a distributed think‑tank.
+> *If your neurons are the hardware, Claraforge is the cloud‑sync that turns your lone skull into a distributed think‑tank.
 Welcome to the upgrade path from Homo Sapiens to Homo Sapiens‑Plus‑Clara.*

 ---